top of page

 18th generation bentwood artisan at Tamaki Magemono

-Traditionally, women in the craft families were assigned duties in running errands, cleaning the workshop, stitching the bentwood boxes and painting decoration motifs.
-Heritage techniques and tools were passed down only to the eldest male heirs.
+Traditionally, women in craft families handled errands, cleaning, stitching bentwood boxes, and painting motifs, while heritage techniques were passed only to the eldest sons.

 Japanese bentwood artisan Tamaki Shibata

-Tamaki's father suddenly passed away at age 64.
-As a guarantor for an affiliate's debt, his passing has bankrupted the family business, resulting in the lost of the shop and their house.
-The 400-year-old business could end at that point.
+Tamaki's father passed away suddenly at 64 in 1995.
+As a guarantor for an affiliate's debt, his death bankrupted the family business, costing them their shop and home.
+The 400-year-old legacy seemed destined to end.

-At the time, Tamaki just bore her eldest son and she was determined to take over her family business as the 18th generation.
-Starting from scratch, she found a space couple miles from Maidashi, hung an amulet from the Hakozaki Shrine and set up a new workshop.
-Working against pessimistic comments from relatives and trade afflilates, she realized she had a long way to go to become a true bentwood artisan.
-It takes 10 years just to learn how to read the wood grain.
-As a woman with damaged family business credibility, she could not even get wood suppliers to sell her raw material.
-She focused on practicing and polishing her skills, remembering the way her father works and looking forward to the day she can manuever naturally like an artisan.
+At the time, Tamaki had just given birth to her eldest son but was determined to carry on as the 18th-generation artisan.
+Starting from scratch, she found a workshop a few miles from Maidashi, hung an amulet from Hakozaki Shrine at the shop front and restarted.
+Facing skepticism from relatives and trade affiliates, she knew she had a long road ahead.
+It takes a decade just to learn how to read wood grains.
+As a woman with a tarnished business reputation, wood suppliers refused to work with her.
+Instead, she focused on honing her skills, day by day, one box at a time, recalling her father’s techniques, and striving for the day she could make magemono as effortlessly as an artisan.

-That day happened 14 years later, when her work was accepted by Japan Mingei Exhibition in 2007.
-She pronounced herself as 18th generation bentwood artisan, formally under the artisan's pseudonym of Tamaki.
-And everyone started praising her for "resembling her father".
+That day came 14 years later, when her work was accepted by the Japan Mingei Exhibition in 2007.
+She formally took on the genealogical artisan name Tamaki, and people finally praised her for “resembling her father.”

-Here, we present our 3 classic, popular sizes and will continue to expand the assortment.
+Here, we present our 3 classic, popular bento box sizes and will continue to expand the collection.

 The Making of Shibata Tamaki's Magemono